 Tell us something about yourselfI have been a programmer for about 20 years now.
 I remember learning Basic when I got my first computer at the age of 9 and I never really looked back.
 Granted, I can’t say I made anything useful back then, but I fell in love with the ability to make computers do things with a few instructions.

-At Bocoup, I am the Data Visualization Practice Lead, working with our clients, engineers & community to continue pushing the boundaries of data visualization on the open web.
+A line or two about the current project you are working on.At Bocoup, I am the Data Visualization Practice Lead, working with our clients, engineers & community to continue pushing the boundaries of data visualization on the open web.
 This translates into having many projects at the same time – I am already thinking about our next OpenVis Conf 2015, several community projects that I run: MobileVis, Miso Project and Blocksplorer , as well as working with my fellow engineers and clients to build excellent data visualization stories and interfaces.

-I’ve always really enjoyed math and science as a child, and computing seemed like the applied way to use those skills.
+What made you choose programming as a profession?I’ve always really enjoyed math and science as a child, and computing seemed like the applied way to use those skills.
 I was thankful to be in an educational system that recognized such preferences early on and had wonderful supporting structures to enable me.
 Right now I feel like engineering is an open door to a variety of fields.

-Wow it’s been so long, I can’t really remember the first.
+Tell us something about the first project you worked on: what was it, how you went about figuring it out, the obstacles you faced, the outcome, etc.Wow it’s been so long, I can’t really remember the first.
 One of my early big college projects involved figuring out a large open source portal system with the goal of adding real time chat to it.
 This was probably close to 10 years ago, so it was kind of a crazy idea.
 That’s when I learned the importance of well documented code and open source communities.
 Not surprisingly I ended up at Bocoup, where writing good open source software is one of our highest priorities.

-Know your data – 95% of data visualization work is data crunching.
+Two most important data visualization tips or best practices you want to share with our readers.Know your data – 95% of data visualization work is data crunching.
 Learn enough statistical methods to make sure you’re being honest with your audience and making the right conclusions.
 Learn your visualization methods – there are so many ways to visualize data and each is best applicable in certain situations.
 Learn when and how to look at various data.